lafriedel/100-days-of-code/log.md

 **Thoughts**: Even though it was late in the evening and my brain wasn't totally ready to do some coding, I'm glad I set aside some time to study.

+### R1D76: 4/2/18

+**Today's Progress**: I took part in the first day of Lambda School's mini bootcamp - we learned how to use the command line and push to GitHub.

+**Thoughts**: I've had issues with the command line in the past so taking time to figure out my issues was awesome.
+I can now appropriately push to my GitHub account.
+Looking forward to tomorrow.